hammadrauf/url-monitor-saver/README.md

   mysql> use zm;
   mysql> select Username,Password from zm.Users where Username = '\<\<USERNAME\>\>';
   ```
+* password: Optional password for use with ZoneMinder-Username in Basic Authentication Mode.
+It over-rides the password_hash if provided.
 * use_zoneminder_domain: True or False.
 Specifies if private Zoneminder fields are to be used or o_url should be used.
 * o_url:  A custom URL string to be shown in the screen saver if 'use_zoneminder_domain' is False.
+* o_username: Optional username for use with o_url
+* o_password: Optional password for use with o_url
 * seconds_off: Time in seconds, the Window (or Window and Screen) remain OFF.
 * seconds_on: Time in seconds, the Window (or Window and Screen) remain ON.
 * frame_width: Window Width in pixels.